JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-14-User-Experience-Podcasts.md

 Podcasts are not music.
 Although both use headphones they are very different types of content.
 Music is emotional content.
 Podcasts are intellectual content.
 There is no substitute I can do without headphones to get that musical feeling.
 There are many non-headphone substitutes for intellectual content (<a href="https://medium.com" target="_blank">Medium</a>, <a href="http://firstround.com/review" target="_blank">First Round Review</a>, <a href="https://news.ycombinator.com" target="_blank">Hacker News</a>, <a href="https://news.layervault.com" target="_blank">Designer News</a>, <a href="http://jumblestream.com/?utm_source=JoshSummers&utm_medium=Blog&utm_campaign=Podcast" target="_blank">the list goes on…</a>).

-This is my full user journey as I decide to listen to a podcast:
+<h3>This is my full user journey as I decide to listen to a podcast:</h3>

 Unzip my backpack.<br>
 <img src="/images/Podcast.png" style="max-width:50%;">